 How to use Black Elder

-- The fruit can be eaten fresh or in the form of an extract known as black elder rob.
+- The fruit can be eaten fresh or as an extract known as black elder rob.

 - Compresses soaked in a concentrated infusion of flowers (50-60g per liter).